-In EYFS, any RE work that takes place will be recorded on Tapestry and evidenced within the tracking books.
+In EYFS, any RE work that takes place will be recorded on DCPRO through observations or within the tracking books.
 Discussion is a key part of assessment within the foundation stage, children's responses will also be recorded.

-In KS1, formative assessment is carried out throughout the lessons with children's responses being noted down on a class success criteria sheet which is then highlighted at the end of the lesson in accordance to the success criteria.
+In KS1, formative assessment is carried out throughout the lessons with children's responses being noted down on a class success criteria comment sheet which is then highlighted at the end of the lesson in accordance to the success criteria.
 All work is kept and class discussions are recorded on IWB which are printed and put into the floor book.
-The assessment sheets from each lesson are used when completing an end of unit assessment sheet.
+The assessment sheets from each lesson are used when completing an excel tracker for the end of each unit.